katyisgreaty/wordCounter/README.md

 * Example Output: true
 * Reasoning: I want to test if it can recognize a word match in a simple, short sentence.
 One match is enough to test this spec.
 Also, I don't care yet about counting the number of matches, just that the program can recognize if there have been any matches.

+**The program will count the number of times it finds the word inside the phrase.**
+* Example Input: "Every dog is cute but my favorite kind of dog is a happy dog", "dog"
+* Example Output: 3
+* Reasoning: I want to test if the program can count how many times the inputted word shows up, so I wrote an example sentence that contains the word several times, instead of just once.

 ## Support and contact details